espocrm/documentation/docs/development/metadata/fields.md

 ## attributeExtractorClassName

 A class that extracts values (attribute => value map) from a value-object.
 Used internally for obtaining values from a value-object and writting them to an entity.
 Should implement `Espo\ORM\Value\AttributeExtractor`.

+## validationList

+*string[]*

+Validations applied server-side.

+## mandatoryValidationList

+*string[]*

+Mandatory validations applied server-side.
+The difference from regular validations is that mandatory are applied always, regardless a corresponding field parameter.
+E.g. if a field has a parameter *required = false*, then the validation *required* won't be applied unless it's listed as mandatory.